PAITU PONDERINGS

 Fruit, or natives, medicinal, or ornamental, all give back to papatuanuku / earth mother and actually look after us all!

 Setting up a nature table deepens understanding as it visually supports what our tamariki are observing about the seasons.
-Use silks or scarves in winter colours, have baskets for placing fruit or treasures, and some meaningful learning resources such as our Seasonal Wheel Wood Print or Montesorri Seasons.
+Use silks or scarves in winter colours, have baskets for placing seasonal fruit.
+Collect treasures from nature to display and explore and some and some meaningful learning resources.

 Winter solstice celebration ideas - nature mandala